 Why do you care so much about transportation — and biking in particular?

-We are a group of women who, like most, live complicated, logistically challenging lives.
+Women live complicated, logistically challenging lives.
 We care and worry deeply about many issues.
 But no matter what’s on our mind, we’re faced with the daily challenge to get around our city and region.
 Transportation is an inescapable, everyday problem for almost every person living in this city.
 And because we have so many demands on our time, we are especially sensitive to the need to get around the city quickly and safely.

 We’ve experienced what it means to have to drive everywhere and truly don’t wish that experience upon anyone.
 It’s slow, infuriating and terrible for us and everyone, particularly our kids.
 We’ve also glimpsed the ease of getting around by bike when streets are designed for women on bikes.
 It’s amazingly fast, great for us and everyone and makes us smile.
 So now that we know that biking can make our lives so much easier, and allow us to focus on the many other people and things we care about, we don’t want to go back to being stuck in a car.
 MUNI, BART, etc work for some trips, but are far slower and harder to navigate, particularly for those of us transporting our kids and/or lots of stuff.
 When it works well, biking is usually the perfect solution.